 - Ask your dumpster rental company about locks.
 Whether your roll-off dumpster rental is on your private residence or on your commercial property, you need to install a lock.
 People may sometimes attempt to pull things out of your dumpsters or seek shelter inside of them, which could cause a dangerous situation.
 Even if you are not liable for their injuries, or for anybody who is trespassing in your dumpster, it is better to be safe and lock it before leaving it unattended.

 - Take care when placing your dumpster rental.
-Before you have your dumpster rental company deliver your roll-off dumpster, take some time to determine where you want to place it.
+Before you have your dumpster rental company deliver your roll-off dumpster, call for a quote, take some time to determine where you want to place it.
 Your roll-off dumpster should not be placed under any power lines, because they could present a serious safety hazard.
 You must also avoid placing it under any trees, or too close to cars, buildings, equipment, or other belongings that could be damaged when loading and unloading the dumpster.
 If you are not exactly sure where to place your dumpster rental, you may ask for advice at your local Dumpsterman rental company at: www.calldumpsterman.com/

 - Wear protective gear.
 In construction projects, it is advisable to wear protective clothing like steel toe boots, hard hats, protective goggles, construction gloves, dust masks and long-sleeved clothing among other things.
 There is a lot of flying debris when you throw trash into the dumpster.
 There is also a risk of falling objects or coming into contact with sharp objects that could cause physical harm.
 It is always advisable to begin every project by wearing protective clothing.
 Rental dumpsters are usually made of steel.
 With time, the exterior coat of paint may wear off especially along the edges exposing the sharp corners of the steel structure which might cause injuries.
 Injuries caused by rusty objects often require tetanus shots and there is a risk of serious infection after.
 Wearing the appropriate protective clothing can help you but you also need to be careful whenever you are around the dumpster.